rohangandhi202/WeatherApp/README.md

 # WeatherApp
- Creating a Web App that displays accurate information about the current conditions and forecasts for a given location
+ - Can get the current weather
+ - Get historical weather data
+ - Get the forecast up to 14 days in the future
+ - Lookup the weather in a location